 The performance is funded by the Zagreb Office for Education, Culture and Sport and Ministry of Culture of Republic Croatia

-The Surprised body project is a dance piece that focuses on choreographic and compositional issues and sees the body and the movement as its central element.
-Already as a title, Surprised body project defines a metaphorical space.
+The Surprised Body Project is a dance piece that focuses on choreographic and compositional issues and sees the body and the movement as its central element.
+Already as a title, Surprised Body Project defines a metaphorical space.
 The image of a body in a constant alert, escaping from a habitual daily body and from any kind of routine.
-The sense of “surprise” is intended as the inner state that allow to be constantly ready to “react” and respond, as individual and as a group.
+The sense of “surprise” is intended as the inner state that allows to be constantly ready to “react” and respond, as individual and as a group.
 To affect each other, by any physical decision, also throughout structured improvisations and instant composition.
 “When you “affect” something, you are at the same time opening yourself up to being affected in turn.” – Brian Massumi

 The piece has been continuously changing, as an ongoing creative process.
 Wee company Oslo constantly presented new versions of the work in different countries, always involving local dancers invited to join in the process and new composers for the musical score.
-Wee constantly presented new versions of the work in different countries, involving new dancers invited to join in the process and new composers for the musical score.
-We considered “meeting” and “affect” as ones of the key words identifying the process of creation of production that aimed to be in a continuous transformation.
+We considered “meeting” and “affect” as one of the key words identifying the process of creation of production that aimed to be in a continuous transformation.
 “Meeting” is a metaphor of the personalisation of the work in involving new dancers, but also of the flexibility of having to face new conditions, geographies and tasks in the creation.
 Creating a new version of the piece, and sharing the references of the work, means questioning again the structure, resetting and re-starting the creating process itself, using structured improvisation and instant composition as a creative tool. read more...

 ABOUT THE AUTHOR